 Let’s talk about listening!

 Do you or your students struggle with listening?
 If we are going to come clean here, I have to confess that I do not like listening comprehension tests.
-I think that most of the times, they are so tricky that even though the student understands pretty well what is being said, very often they cannot guess the right answer, and this happens especially in Multiple Choice listening tests.
-So, dear students, listening comprehension questions can be hard to answer but know that you are not the only ones suffering.
+I think that most of the time, they are so tricky that even though the student understands pretty well what is being said, very often they cannot guess the right answer, and this happens especially in Multiple Choice listening tests.
+So, dear students, listening comprehension questions can be hard to answer, but know that you are not the only ones suffering.
 I have heard native speakers teaching their own native language confess to being unable to guess the right answer.

-On the bright side, there are some things that we, as teachers, can do to help students understand better, but one that is essential is to encourage the correct pronunciation of words in every lesson and to do exercises on connected speech often.
+On the bright side, there are some things that we, as teachers, can do to help students understand better, but one that is essential is to encourage the correct pronunciation of words in every lesson and to do exercises on connected speech frequently.
 Isn’t it true that you cannot expect a student to understand a word if they are mispronouncing it?

 On the other hand, I firmly believe that in order to get better at listening you need to become an active listener and there are a number of things that we can do to encourage this active listening.

 These last weeks, I have been teaching about Education and obviously the listening comprehension exercises are all about education.
-The listening I am going to give them today is in their course books and the instructions read like this
+The listening I am going to give them today is in their course books, and the instructions read like this: